 Add the garlic and ginger to a small mixing bowl or a glass measuring cup along with all the other sauce ingredients.
 Whisk to combine.

 Now pour this mixture into a small saucepan over medium heat and bring it to a gentle boil.
 You want the garlic to mellow a bit with cooking.

 Let the mixture simmer for a few minutes and it should thicken.
 If it’s not glossy and thick enough to coat the back of a spoon, add another teaspoon of cornstarch dissolved in cool water.
 In general, the ratio of cornstarch to water is 1:2.

 - 3 tablespoons soy sauce

 - 2 teaspoons chili sauce (I recommend Sambal Oelek)

 - 2 teaspoons cornstarch, dissolved in 4 teaspoons cold water

 - 6 cups fresh green beans, trimmed

-- In a large pot fitted with a steamer basket set over simmering water, steam the green beans and shrimp until the beans are tender and the shrimp have turned an opaque shade of pink.
+- In a large pot, fitted with a steamer basket set over simmering water, steam the green beans and shrimp until the beans are tender and the shrimp have turned an opaque shade of pink.
 Place the green beans and shrimp in a large bowl and pour the sauce on top, tossing to combine.
 Add the sesame seeds and stir to coat.
 Serve immediately.